HP P.O.S.T BEEP

 I then go to BIOS screens, and push "reset BIOS to factory defaults" It does just what it says. (no more) "this is resetting Settings, or configurations settings into the BIOS CMOS NVRAM BANK.

 The Super double dog reset, is all the above and re-Install windows, F11 way or from HP media. (and cross those fingers...)
-Power on, hammer F11, if the HDD was not slammed it works.
+Power on, hammer F11, if the HDD is ok and was not slammed F11 works.

 The CMOS EEPROM floating gate, holds a charge (called data retention) for 100 year now, (and sane room temperatures, not in outer space at 100C)